 Normal light bulbs give out a warm, yellow light which has a color temperature of approximately 2700 kelvin.
-For your embroidery purposes it is important to be able to match colors accurately.
+For your embroidery purposes, it is important to match colors accurately.
 In order to do this, you want to look for a lamp that uses daylight light bulbs which have a value of 6400k.

-This type of bulb can be expensive, however, so if you need to economize you could opt for a cool white bulb of 4000k, which will help to reduce eye strain.
+This type of bulb can be expensive, however, so if you need to economize you could opt for a cool white light of 4000k, which will still help.

 If you are looking for a way to keep your eyes healthy when embroidering or quilting, then investing in the best magnifying lamp is an excellent choice.

 There are many types of lamps available on the market which can be overwhelming if you don't know what type of features and benefits they offer.
 By reading this article, we hope it has helped narrow down the choices so you can make an informed decision about how much magnification power will work well with your needs.